 The Mahaparinirvan Express is a special tourist train that takes passengers on a spiritual tour through Buddhist India, where Buddhism originated more than 2,500 years ago.

 The train gets its name from the Mahaparinirvana Sutra, which contains the Buddha's final explanation of his teachings.
 Its sacred journey includes visits to the most important Buddhist pilgrimage sites of Lumbini (where the Buddha was born), Bodhgaya (where he became enlightened), Sarnath (where he first preached), and Kushinagar (where he passed away and achieved nirvana).

 The Mahaparinirvan Express is operated by Indian Railways using carriages from a Rajdhani Express train.
 It has a dedicated dining carriage, hygienic kitchen that prepares passenger meals, and bathroom cubicles with showers.
 The train is comfortable but far from opulent, unlike India's luxury tourist trains, but then again pilgrimages aren't normally associated with luxury!
 Passengers are greeted with garlands, provided with luggage assistance, and given a welcome gift of a Buddhist guidebook.
 Security guards are present on the train, and tours are fully guided.

 The tour runs for seven nights/eight days.
-However, it's possible to travel only on selected parts of the route as long as your reservation is for a minimum three nights.
+However, it's possible to travel only on selected parts of the route as long as your booking is for a minimum three nights.

 Route and Itinerary